 Commercial chicken feeds have been well researched and contain the correct balance of minerals and nutriets required by chickens as well as sufficient protein and calcium which is essential for egg shell production.
 Layers pellets for example are around 16% protein.
 Wheat is about 10% protein and lacks essential vitamins that are required by chickens.

 Formulated feeds come as pellets or mash and should be fed ad-lib so hens can take what they want as they need it.
 This type of feed must be kept dry or it will soon spoil.
 The feeder and rain hat shown above is the only sort I have found that really does keep the feed dry.
 Most have a hole in the top of the hat for a handle or for hanging and this lets water in.
-This feeder and rain hat can be bought from Wells Poultry.
+A feeder and rain hat similar to this one can be bought from Omlet.

 There is more information on the poultykeeper.com site which has a very good page of feeding chickens and chicken feed.

 Mixed corn is usually 80 to 90% wheat and 10 to 20% maize.
 It is useful as a scratch feed, it keeps hens active, scratching around looking for it but should only be considered a treat.
 A handful per hen thrown late afternoon helps them to have a full crop overnight.